HTTPS is now an absolute must for high-risk e-commerce SEO

 We can see in the infographic above that a significant amount of traffic on Google Chrome still goes to unprotected sites – 32% from Android and Windows, and 22% from Mac and OS devices.
 This continues a trend of increased prevalence of traffic going to secure sites.
 In other words, between a third and a fifth of all traffic currently goes to unprotected sites.
 In case you haven’t yet implemented HTTPS on your high-risk e-commerce site, we highly recommend you do so as soon as possible.
 The Chrome 68 update launch is literally just around the corner.
 The sooner you are ready for it the better.

-As a high-risk online merchant, the immediate issue for you here is that Chrome will show your visitors a non-HTTPS warning if your site remains unsecure.
+As a high-risk online merchant, the immediate issue for you here is that Chrome will show your visitors a non-HTTPS warning if your site remains unsecured.
 This will harm your visitors’ trust in your business and brand.
 In other words, it might directly affect your lead generation and sales.
 While many e-commerce sites might be able to compensate for the current warning shown by the Chrome browser, this will likely change.
 Furthermore, Google will undoubtedly continue to promote HTTPS and secure sites.
 After all, Google has been promoting secure sites in its algorithm updates since 2014.

 High-risk online merchants and ranking in Google

 This is where things can get a bit complex.
-First of all, we need to keep in mind that Google use no less than 200 factors in its algorithm for ranking sites in their search engine results pages (SERPs).
+First of all, we need to keep in mind that Google use no less than 200 factors in its algorithm for ranking sites in its search engine results pages (SERPs).

 However, some are more pertinent than others for specific sites.
 For some high-risk online businesses, ranking in Google can be particularly tricky.
 Google, similarly to merchant account issuers, is wary of risk.
 Though rather than worrying about the risk to their financial stakes, Google worries about the potential risk presented to its users.
 Out of the 200 ranking factors, three updates are particularly important to keep in mind for high-risk merchants.
 Site security and having HTTPS connections is one of them, first pushed and prioritized in 2014.
 The other is the iterations of what was dubbed the “PayDay Loan” update from 2013, which targets spammy sites and web pages with spammy ranking signals.
 However, neither of these are major ranking factors in and of themselves.